RetirementHow To Create Your Retirement Checklist

 Can I/we afford a caregiver?

-Caregivers do not come cheap and if you have income saved you may not qualify for any type of government assistance.
+Caregivers do not come cheap; you may not qualify for government assistance if you have income saved.

-If you are low-income there are community services that may send in a PSW or nurse if needed but there’s a process you need to go through.
+If you are low-income, community services may send in a PSW or nurse if needed, but there’s a process you need to go through.

-It’s always smart to contact your local health integration networks for those of you living at home that is in need.
+It’s always wise to contact your local health integration networks for those living at home who are in need.

 Local Health Integration Networks arrange all government-funded services for people living at home.